mikeywaites/kim/docs/quickstart.rst

 which are dependent on each other, define a method called `validate`, which will be called once all the individual fields have successfully validated.

+In this case, you should raise `MappingErrors` from validate, not `ValidationError`.

 Let's only allow players with long names if they've scored lots of goals: